goodgirl26/Chrome-App/README.md

-# Making Chrome App with VanilaJS!
+# Making Chrome App with VanilaJS ❤

 ---

-1. Making a JS Clock
+✔ Making a JS Clock
-2. Saving the User Name
+✔ Saving the User Name
-3. Making a To Do List
+✔ Making a To Do List
-4. Image Background
+✔ Image Background
-5. Getting the Weather
+✔ Getting the Weather

 ---

-### 1. Making a JS Clock
+### 1️⃣ Making a JS Clock

 first, you can get date from "new Date()".